wallacelt25/2602169705_asignment2/README.md

 - `script.js`: JavaScript file for interactive functionalities.
 - `Wallace.jpg`, `Galih.jpg`, `Ari.jpg`: Profile images of the team members.

-## Features

-- **Team Introduction:** Meet our team and understand our roles in the project.
-- **Project Description:** An overview of the Yippaws helpdesk ticketing system.
-- **Member Profiles:** Detailed profiles highlighting each member's contributions and expertise.

-## How to View the Project
+## How to View the Main Profile Pages for the selection of member's profile

 To view the project, access the Github Live Pages link:[Website](https://wallacelt25.github.io/2602169705_asignment2/)